Non-Communicable Diseases (NCDs): A Preventable Health Crisis

 Socio-economic Factors

 Poverty is closely linked with NCDs.
-Low-resource settings, health-care costs for NCDs quickly drain household resources and lifestyle programs are proven solutions.
+In low-resource settings, health-care costs for NCDs quickly drain household resources, and lifestyle programs are proven solutions.

 How it works?